 In general, minimal design is overvalued – contrary to rich design 😉 This is especially true for desktop environments with a multitude of controls.
 It does not mean that minimal design is always bad, read on.
 In this evaluation I use “Napoleon in St. Helena”, better known as “Freecell”.
 Here is a somewhat scientific but simple approach to stimulate the brain.

 Is AIDS the wrath of god?
 Is vaccination a bad idea?
 Is 1 + 1 equal to 3?
 Separation of facts and fiction is everyone’s moral duty.
 And abstraction is part of that process.
 Just like your door handle is actually an interface that ensures that you can enter the next room.
-Here follows the abstraction of the “Napoleon in St. Helena” interface – what a fantastic name.
+Here follows the abstraction of the “Napoleon in St. Helena” interface – what a fantastic name, think about it!

 The interface?
 These are the cards to reach the goal: All cards per sort, ordered, on a pile in the top right corner.
 The means to do that consist of temporarily parking a maximum of 4 cards at the top left and moving cards to the bottom of the columns, descending, whereby the color must change between red and black each time.

 - There is a sequence in the cards